Too Young to Die?: Plot

 Juliette Lewis plays Amanda, age 15, a girl who has always been let down by all the adults around her.
 Her mother and stepfather abandon her after she tells her mother about the sexual abuse her stepfather has inflicted on her.
 After an unsuccessful marriage, she leaves town and falls prey to a hustler, Billy (Brad Pitt).
 He introduces Amanda to the world of drugs and strip clubs, abusing her and forcing her to give him part of her paychecks.
 After a chance encounter with a soldier, Mike (Michael O'Keefe), he offers Amanda a place to stay while she gets back on her feet.
 Even though she is still a child, Amanda and Mike begin a romantic relationship.
 After the relationship is revealed to his commanding officer, Mike breaks off the relationship, leaving Amanda back on the streets to fend for herself.
-It is not long before Billy finds her and forces her to stay with him again.
+Not long before Billy finds her and forces her to stay with him again.
 After a night of multiple drugs, Billy convinces Amanda to take revenge on Mike by killing him.
 The two break into Mike's house, where they kidnap Mike and his girlfriend.
 After taking them into out-of-town oilfields, Amanda, wielding Billy's knife, stabs Mike.
 Amanda is eventually arrested and tried as an adult, despite her young age.
 The prosecuting lawyer is relentless and convinces the jury to see her as an emblem of the new breed of youth, the evil young people who need to be given a warning.
 Despite the best efforts of Amanda's lawyer (Michael Tucker), who points out that it is society that let Amanda down and not only her choice that led her to this moment, the jury is unsympathetic and convicts Amanda of murder.
-Amanda is, thus, sentenced to death in the gas chamber.
+Amanda is, thus, sentenced to death by lethal injection.
 The movie ends with her anguished face as she realizes she's going to die.